What is Physical Access Control?

 - The information is transmitted via a network cable to the database where it is verified.
 From here, the user is let into the area, or if they’re an unauthorized person, the system door will remain locked.

-Additionally, as teams develop their security plan, they may choose to integrate with other physical components like:
+Additionally, as teams develop their security plan, they may choose to combine methods of physical security such as:

 - Video Security Systems: found outside and inside commercial and residential buildings.
 They frequently integrate with logical access control.